 Early Childhood Education (P-3), BAEd

-What Is the Study of Early Childhood Education?
+What is the study of Early Childhood Education (P-3)?

 The program in early childhood education consists of an academic major in Early Childhood Education and a sequence of professional certification courses that lead to teacher licensure Pre-K through third grade.
 Upon completion of the program, candidates can work in childcare centers, preschools, Head Start programs, and primary grades in public schools.
 The course work offers a combination of theory, methods, and field experiences in a variety of early childhood education.